ManasaMaganti/Intro-to-Machine_Learning-Part2/README.md

 8. Association rule mining

 The Problem "Image classification with neural networks" is located in another Notebook due to it being done on Google Collab.
-This was done for computing reasons
+This was done for computing reasons and is uploaded as a separate notebook